kiycoh/mcdonalds-customer-analysis/README.md

 - **Practical:** This segment is primarily driven by convenience and speed.
 They may not love the food but value McDonald's for its practicality.
 They are often younger.

 ![Pasted image 20240617143900](https://github.com/user-attachments/assets/ed5de3d0-1f40-4c05-8ff9-3fe76495ee43)

-These insights suggest that a "one-size-fits-all" marketing message is ineffective.
-Instead, McDonald's could develop targeted campaigns: emphasizing quality and freshness for "The Critics," highlighting convenience for "The Busy & Practical," and reinforcing brand loyalty with "The Lovers."

 ### 📈 Visualizations